denesbeck/lost-in-dusk/src/components/Blog/blog-entries/lambda-deployments.md

 ### 2. Download Previous Hashes from S3

 Before proceeding, it pulls previously stored `.code.hash` and `.config.hash` files from S3 into a local cache.
-These are used to determine whether the code or configuration has changed since the last deployment.
+These are used to determine whether the Lambda function code and/or configuration has changed since the last deployment.

 This enables smart, cache-aware deployments.